|hope college > campus offices > international ed|

 Vienna features everything from famous choirboys to fabled coffeehouses, from Sachertortes to the Spanish Riding School, from baroque churches to a modern United Nations complex.
-While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; communication and business students meet experts from international agencies; “Values in Transit” students question distinguished Austrian speakers daily.
-Many of these opportunities are available to all participants.
-Students get reimbursements for cultural events connected with courses.
+While in Vienna, German-language students improve fluency; art/architecture and theology students explore museums and churches; students in history and “Empires” courses visit Habsburg residences and World War sites; music students attend operas and concerts; senior seminar students question distinguished speakers daily.
+Many of these opportunities are available to all participants, and the cost of most field trips is included.
 Non-credit German-conversation classes meet a few afternoons each week.
 Beginners find these survival sessions beneficial, while those with German abilities gain more confidence.

-For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 7, from Grand Rapids, Detroit, and Chicago with arrival in Vienna on Wednesday, May 8.
-Students with other flight arrangements must arrive in Vienna no later than noon on May 8 for bus rides to Mörbisch (a village near the Austro-Hungarian border) for orientation.
-For second session students, group flights from Grand Rapids, Detroit, and Chicago depart on Thursday, May 30, and arrive on Friday, May 31.
-All students must arrive in Vienna by noon on May 31 for orientation.
-Return dates from Vienna (or other cities) are open, but flights from Vienna to Grand Rapids, Detroit, and Chicago have been reserved on Friday, May 31, and Saturday, June 22, for students leaving at the end of each session.
+For students participating in the full program or first session only, Dr. Hemenway has reserved group flights on Tuesday, May 6, from Grand Rapids, Detroit, and Chicago with arrival in Vienna on Wednesday, May 7.
+Students with other flight arrangements must arrive in Vienna no later than noon on May 7 for bus rides to Mörbisch (a village near the Austro-Hungarian border) for orientation.
+For second session students, group flights from Grand Rapids, Detroit, and Chicago depart on Wednesday, May 28, and arrive on Thursday, May 29.
+All students must arrive in Vienna by noon on May 29 for orientation.
+Return dates from Vienna (or other cities) are open, but flights from Vienna to Grand Rapids, Detroit, and Chicago have been reserved on Thursday, May 29, and Friday, June 20, for students leaving at the end of each session.
 Participants will receive complete flight information and options in December.

-Students may enroll for either or both of the consecutive sessions.
+Students may enroll for either or both of the sessions.
 Each student selects one course per session for four hours of credit.
 Classes may be audited, but full tuition must be paid.
 Transcripts for non-Hope students are sent to home colleges for credit transfer.
-Enrollment for each course is limited to 15; a course with low enrollment may be canceled.
-German-language courses are taught partly in German, but all other classes are taught in English.
+Enrollment for each course is usually a maximum of 15 and a minimum of 5 students.
+German-language courses are taught partly in German, but other classes are taught in English.
 Most courses fulfill “general education” requirements for Hope students.
 Classes convene at the Austro-American Institute of Education across the street from the Opera in central Vienna.

 Independent Study Projects that make specific use of the Vienna locale are possible during either session, but second session is preferable.
 A project, worth four hours of credit, is an alternative to listed courses.
 Prior approval (with project goals and outline) must be obtained from the appropriate department and from Dr. Hemenway, who arranges meetings with Austrian resource persons and supervises the project.
 Former students have pursued independent studies in creative writing, political science, education, sociology, theater, film, music, religion, and German literature.

-Approximately $35,000 is available in scholarships for Vienna 2013.
-One blue scholarship application form suffices for a student applying for any of eleven endowed funds: Jurries Family, Gibbs Family, DeNooyer Family, Fried, Mitsos, Fritz, Hemenway, Snow, Cady-Blom, Doublestein, and Austrian Faculty Funds.
+Approximately $35,000 is available in scholarships for Vienna 2014.
+One blue scholarship application form suffices for a student applying for any of ten endowed funds: Jurries Family, Gibbs Family, Fried, Mitsos, Fritz, Hemenway, Snow, Cady-Blom, Doublestein, and Austrian Faculty Funds.
 Descriptions of and specific requirements for each scholarship are listed on the form.
-A student applying for any of the first seven funds must have the scholarship application signed by someone in his/her Financial Aid Office to verify financial need.
-Each applicant must also submit a creative essay; see blue scholarship application for explicit details.
-Completed scholarship applications and essays are due at the International Education Office by Wednesday, November 28.
-Last year more than 20 students received partial awards ranging from $500 to $3,000.
-Students may also check with financial aid officials about guaranteed student loans.
+A student applying for any of the first six funds must have the scholarship application signed by someone in his/her Financial Aid Office to verify financial need.
+Each applicant must also submit a creative essay; see blue scholarship application for specific details.
+Completed scholarship applications and essays are due at the International Education Office by Monday, November 25.
+Last year more than 20 students received partial awards ranging from $500 to $3500.
+Students may also check with financial aid officials about federal direct loans.

-1) Full Six-Week Session with Weekend Trips* = $6,800.
-Included are tuition costs for eight semester hours of academic credit, German language instruction, housing, breakfast and dinner every day (including weekends), tram-bus-subway passes in Vienna, cell phones, orientation/farewell festivities, and most field trips/excursions required for courses.
-Also included are transportation, hotels, guides, admissions, and special events for weekends in Salzburg and Prague during first session and for weekends in Budapest and Austrian Alps and day trip to Bratislava in second session.
-A student enrolled for both sessions saves $500.
+1) Full Six-Week Session with Weekend Trips* = $6,900.
+Included are tuition costs for eight semester hours of academic credit, German language instruction, housing, daily breakfasts and dinners (including weekends), tram-bus-subway passes in Vienna, cell phones, most field trips required for courses, and orientation/farewell festivities.
+Also included are transportation, hotels, guides, and admissions for weekends in Salzburg and Prague (first session) and weekends in Budapest and Austrian Alps and day trip to Bratislava (second session).
+A student enrolled for both sessions saves $600.

-Upon written notification of your acceptance, a deposit of $300 (which will be applied to final balance) must be made by January 9 for scholarship winners, January 14 for all others accepted in December (or later for January applicants); $200 is nonrefundable.
-Half of balance is due by 29 March 2013; final half is due by 26 April 2013.
+Upon written notification of your acceptance, a deposit of $300 (which will be applied to final balance) must be made by January 8 for scholarship winners, January 13 for all others accepted in December (or later for January applicants); $200 is nonrefundable.
+Half of remaining balance is due by 31 March 2014; final half is due by 28 April 2014.
 If you withdraw from the program before classes begin, the unexpended portion of the fee will be returned.
 After classes begin, refunds cannot be made except for grave reasons.
 Hope College admits students of any race, color, national and ethnic origin, sex, creed, or handicap to all the rights, privileges, programs, and activities generally accorded or made available to students at Hope College.
-It does not discriminate on the basis of race, color, national and ethnic origin, sex, creed, or handicap in administration of its educational policies, admissions policies, and athletic and other school administered programs.
+It does not discriminate on the basis of race, color, national and ethnic origin, sex, creed, or handicap in administration of its educational policies, admissions policies, and athletic and other school-administered programs.